aimms/documentation/webui/column-chart-widget.rst

 |

 Next, the number of decimals and the indicator for showing/hidding the units of measurement may be specified in the corresponding fields of the identifier settings, as already shown above.
+Please realize that both options need to be resolved to a scalar, so you cannot specify an identifier like p_NumDecimals(c) for the number of decimals.
+This means that you cannot show a different number of decimals for data that belongs to the same identifier.
 These "per identifier" options will be then reflected in the chart view provided that the data labels are toggled on (see more info about toggling labels in the `Chart Settings <column-chart-widget.html#column-chart-settings>`__ section below):

 .. image:: images/ColumnChart-NumDec-ShowUnits-1.png